Dr. Jordon Tourville

 Hello!

-I am a PhD graduate of the Department of Environmental Biology at SUNY College of Environmental Science and Forestry and the current terrestrial ecologist for the Appalachian Mountain Club.
+I am a the terrestrial ecologist for the Appalachian Mountain Club.

 To date, my work has focused on two major themes: 1) tree species range shifts under current and future climate change, and 2) biotic interactions that influence tree seedling establishment.
 To address both I use a combination of observational and manipulative experimental field studies, distribution modelling, and spatial data analysis.
 Using well defined elevation, climatic, and edaphic gradients I ask: how do changes in temperature and precipitation alter individual tree species distributions?
 I also study how mycorrhizal fungi and their networks either facilitate or inhibit seedling establishment beyond range boundaries.

 This is my personal website.
-You can find a link to the Dovciak Lab at SUNY-ESF here.
-Please also check out the Appalachian Mountain Club here.
+Please also check out the Appalachian Mountain Club above.